DC801/BM-Badge/SD_Card/MAGE/README.md

 **Clean wipe** — When using debug entities to emulate a fresh game state, be sure you have a good list of the save flags and variables (etc.) you have been using.

 **Puzzle solvers** — While some puzzles can be simplified to accelerate playtesting (such as naming the main character "Bub" when they will later need to be named "Bob"), it's much faster to make debug entities solve puzzles for you.

-By the end of game development in BMG2020, there was a Debug Exa capable of solving or partially solving the majority of puzzles.
+> By the end of game development in BMG2020, there was a Debug Exa capable of solving or partially solving the majority of puzzles.

 **Choreography controller** — Whenever you have a small segment of choreography you want to polish, it helps to split the sequence into a separate script that you can trigger at will with a debug entity.

 > **Best Practice**: When making debug entities, it helps a lot to give them dialog describing what they are doing to change the game state.
-Better still is putting the debug behavior behind a [multiple choice dialog]{#multiple-choice-dialogs}, so that the debug entity can be disengaged without making any changes in case it is ever engaged by accident.
+Better still is putting the debug behavior behind a [multiple choice dialog](#multiple-choice-dialogs), so that the debug entity can be disengaged without making any changes in case it is ever engaged by accident.

 ## MGE Encoder Console